arpitHub/legendextension/README.md

 # legendextension
-Extension to add customizable legend
+Extension to add customizable legend with Color-picker